Seven former Pittsburgh Pirates born on this date and one of them was involved in one of the two big trades made on December 13th.

 Hamilton wasn’t with the Pirates long.
 He was purchased from the Cardinals in late May of 1978, and he was a free agent at the end of the season.
 He pitched 16 games out of the bullpen for Pittsburgh, going 0-2, 3.42 in 26.1 innings.
 The Pirates used him just four times after July 22nd, all in one-sided losses.
 His first appearance with the Pirates came just hours after he arrived at the stadium following his purchase.
 He ended up taking the loss in the 14th inning on a bases loaded walk-off walk.
 Hamilton finished his nine-year career back in Oakland in 1980.
 He actually signed free agent deals with the A’s prior to the 1979, 1980 and 1981 seasons, though his final year consisted of just four relief appearances in Triple-A. He went 3-4, 3.70 in 82.2 innings in 1979, with seven starts and 33 relief outings.
 In 1980, he made 21 appearances and had an 11.40 ERA.
 Part of that season was spent in Triple-A with Ogden of the Pacific Coast League, where he had a 3.48 ERA in 31 innings.
 Hamilton gave up seven runs over nine innings with Tacoma of the Pacific Coast League in 1981.
 He had a 39-41, 3.85 record in 301 big league games (57 as a starter), with 31 saves and 704 innings pitched.

 Joe Christopher, outfielder for the Pirates from 1959 to 1961.
 He was signed by the Pirates as a 19-year-old prior to the 1955 season.
 He was a shortstop at first, but that lasted a short time.
-At the time, he became the first MLB player who was born in the U.S. Virgin Islands, though modern history has changed that to just first in the National League.
-With the Negro Leagues reclassified as Major Leagues in December of 2020, Alphoso Gerard, who debuted in 1945, became the first player from the U.S. Virgin Islands to play in the majors.
-Christopher hit .329 in 140 games that first year in the minors, playing for three different teams, including two Class-A clubs.
-He played 28 games each with Lincoln of the Western League and Williamsport of the Eastern League, while spending the rest of the year with Phoenix of the Class-C Arizona-Mexico League.
+At the time, he became the first MLB player who was born in the U.S. Virgin Islands, though modern history has changed that to him just being the first in the National League.
+When the Negro Leagues reclassified as Major Leagues in December of 2020, Alphoso Gerard, who debuted in 1945, became the first player from the U.S. Virgin Islands to play in the majors.
+Christopher hit .329 over 140 games during that first year in the minors, playing for three different teams.
+He played 28 games each with Lincoln of the Class-A Western League and Williamsport of the Class-A Eastern League, while spending the rest of the year with Phoenix of the Class-C Arizona-Mexico League.
 He had 145 runs scored, 41 extra-base hits and 104 walks.
 He worked his way through the system, hitting for a high average at every level, before making his debut for Pittsburgh in late May of 1959.
-In 1956, he hit .283 with 67 runs scored, 18 extra-base hits, 54 walks and a .713 OPS in 120 games for Williamsport.
-Christopher played for Mexico City in the Mexican League in 1957, while also seeing brief time with Columbus of the Triple-A International League, and a return trip to Lincoln.
-He had a .799 OPS in 38 games with Lincoln, a .748 OPS in 64 games with Mexico City, and he went 1-for-10 at the plate in nine games with Columbus.
+He hit .283 for Williamsport in 1956, with 67 runs scored, 18 extra-base hits, 54 walks and a .713 OPS over 120 games.
+Christopher played for Mexico City in the Mexican League in 1957, while also seeing brief time with Columbus of the Triple-A International League, as well as a return trip to Lincoln.
+He had a .296 average and a .799 OPS in 38 games with Lincoln.
+He posted a .291 average, 61 runs, 16 extra-base hits, 23 RBIs, 24 steals and a .748 OPS in 64 games with Mexico City.
+He went 1-for-10 at the plate in nine games with Columbus.
 The 1958 season was spent with Salt Lake City of the Triple-A Pacific Coast League, where he batted .327 in 132 games, with 71 runs, 33 extra-base hits, 58 RBIs, 57 walks and an .882 OPS.
-He played winter ball in Puerto Rico that 1958-59 off-season and hit .318 in 217 at-bats.
+He played winter ball in Puerto Rico during that 1958-59 off-season, where he hit .318 in 217 at-bats.

-Christopher played most of 1959 in Columbus, where he hit .301 with 69 runs, 31 extra-base hits, 26 steals and a .776 OPS in 107 games.
-He spent approximately seven weeks with the Pirates that season and played 15 games, while going 0-12 at the plate with one walk, resulting in an .077 OPS.
+Christopher played most of 1959 in Columbus, where he hit .301 over 107 games, with 69 runs, 31 extra-base hits, 32 RBIs, 26 steals and a .776 OPS.
+He spent approximately seven weeks with the Pirates that season, while going 0-12 at the plate with one walk and an .077 OPS over 15 games.
 His big league debut came on May 26th during the famous Harvey Haddix game, in which Haddix threw 12 perfect innings.
-Christopher was used sparingly by the Pirates during the 1960 season, playing 50 games, while getting just 61 plate appearances.
-Interestingly, he started ten games and the Pirates won all of them.
-Christopher didn’t pick up his first base hit until June 30th, one year, one month and four days after his big league debut.
-A decent portion of his plate time came in one game when he went 5-for-7 with a walk on September 27th, in a game that lasted 16 innings.
-In the 1960 World Series, he pinch-ran twice and was used as a pinch-hitter in another game, scoring two runs and getting hit by a pitch.
+Christopher was used sparingly by the Pirates during the 1960 season, getting just 61 plate appearances over 50 games.
+He started ten games that year and the Pirates won all of them.
+Christopher didn’t pick up his first base hit until June 30th, which was one year, one month and four days after his big league debut.
+A decent portion of his plate time came in one game that lasted 16 innings, when he went 5-for-7 with five singles a walk on September 27th.
+He pinch-ran twice and was used as a pinch-hitter in another game during the 1960 World Series.
+He ended up scoring two runs and getting hit by a pitch.
 He was used more often during the 1961 season, getting into 76 games, with 44 of those coming as a starter.
-He hit .263 with 25 runs, ten extra-base hits, 14 RBIs and a .660 OPS.
+He had a .263 average that year, with 25 runs, ten extra-base hits, 14 RBIs and a .660 OPS.
 He was selected by the New York Mets in the expansion draft following the 1961 season.
 He spent four seasons in New York, including the best year of his career there in 1964.

 Christopher played 119 games for the 1962 Mets team that finished 40-120.
-He hit .244 with 36 runs scored, 18 extra-base hits, 32 RBIs and a .699 OPS.
-He spent part of that season in Triple-A, posting a 1.053 OPS in 24 games with Syracuse of the International League.
-He played 85 games in Triple-A Buffalo of the International League in 1963, and 64 games in the majors, where he hit .221 with 19 runs, five doubles, one homer and eight RBIs.
-His minor league time saw him hit .288, with a .951 OPS.
-Christopher was back in the majors full-time in 1964, and he hit .300 that year, with 78 runs scored, 26 doubles, eight triples, 16 homers, 76 RBIs and an .826 OPS in 154 games.
-The next season he saw a 176-point drop in his OPS (down to .650), batting .249 in 148 games, with 38 runs, 26 extra-base hits and 40 RBIs.
+He had a .244 that year, with 36 runs scored, 18 extra-base hits, 32 RBIs and a .699 OPS.
+He spent part of that season at Triple-A, posting a 1.053 OPS in 24 games with Syracuse of the International League.
+He played 85 games for Buffalo of the International League in 1963, putting up a .288 average and a .951 OPS.
+He played 64 games for the 1963 Mets, where he finished with a .221 average, 19 runs, five doubles, one homer, eight RBIs and a .584 OPS.
+Christopher was back in the majors full-time in 1964, when he hit .300 over 154 games, with 78 runs scored, 26 doubles, eight triples, 16 homers, 76 RBIs and an .826 OPS.
+He saw a 176-point drop in his OPS (down to .650) during the 1965 season, when he batted .249 in 148 games, with 38 runs, 26 extra-base hits and 40 RBIs.
 He then moved on to the Boston Red Sox in a November 1965 trade, where he played his final 12 big league games during the 1966 season.
 The Red Sox traded him to the Detroit Tigers on June 14, 1966, but he already played his final big league game five days earlier.
 He went 1-for-13 with two walks during that last season.
 He finished the season with 43 games total at Triple-A, split between Syracuse and Richmond of the International League.
 Christopher played in the minors through the end of the 1968 season.
 He played briefly for Columbus in 1967, which was still the Triple-A affiliate of the Pirates at the time.
 He had a .462 OPS in 26 games during his return to Columbus.
-The rest of the year was spent with Tulsa of the Pacific Coast League, where he had a .788 OPS in 68 games.
-His final season was spent with Reading of the Double-A Eastern League, where he hit .258 in 102 games, with 44 runs, 20 extra-base hits and 43 RBIs.
-Christopher hit .244 with 52 runs, nine doubles, one homer and 17 RBIs in 141 games for the Pirates.
-In his eight-year big league career, he hit .260 in 638 games, with 224 runs scored, 68 doubles, 17 triples, 29 homers, 173 RBIs and 29 steals.
-He turns 87 years old today.
+The rest of the year was spent with Tulsa of the Pacific Coast League, where he had a .273 average and a .788 OPS in 68 games.
+His final season was spent with Reading of the Double-A Eastern League, where he hit .258 in 102 games, with 44 runs, 20 extra-base hits, 43 RBIs and a .784 OPS.
+Christopher hit .244 for the Pirates, with 52 runs, nine doubles, one homer and 17 RBIs in 141 games.
+In his eight-year big league career, he hit .260 over 638 games, with 224 runs scored, 68 doubles, 17 triples, 29 homers, 173 RBIs and 29 steals.
+He passed away at 87 years old in October of 2023.

 Bill Windle, first baseman for the 1928-29 Pirates.
 His big league career lasted one calendar year, making his debut on September 27, 1928 and playing his last game exactly one year later.
 In between, he only played one other game.
 Windle got two at-bats during his career, hitting a double in his first plate appearance and striking out in his last.
 His only hit came off Lou Koupal, who was a member of the 1925 World Champion Pirates team.
 Koupal was making his first start since leaving the Pirates after the 1926 season.
 Windle’s first game came as a defensive replacement at first base in the sixth inning, when the Pirates went down 6-0 early in the game.
 He ended up scoring their only run in the 8-1 loss.
 He pinch-hit and played first base late in a one-sided win on September 20, 1929, then played first base late without getting an at-bat in his final big league game.